 I personally think this feature’s usefulness is somewhat limited.
 Mondly basically markets this tool as the next great AI breakthrough, but I’m not buying it.

-They’re fun, but they lack the in-depth conversational and verbal practice I was expecting.
+They’re fun, but they lack the level of conversation and speaking practice I was expecting.
 They’re more like quick text message conversations.
 It’s a cool idea, but kind of an overrated feature in my opinion.

 Verdict: Is Mondly Worth It?

-Mondly is a language learning platform based on a website and mobile app offering free and paid courses for over 40 languages.
-Mondly also offers an app specifically for kids, as well as augmented reality and virtual reality apps too.
+Mondly is a language learning platform based on a website and mobile app offering free and paid courses for over 41 languages.
+Mondly also offers an app specifically for kids, as well as augmented reality and virtual reality apps.

 Mondly offers multiple subscription plans ranging from around $4 to $10 per month.
-The company also offer a lifetime package that is usually discounted down to around $100.
+The company also offers a lifetime package that is usually discounted to around $100.

 Yes, after using and testing Mondly’s program, our team believes the Mondly app is an effective tool for learning a new language.
 It’s not as in-depth as other courses, but it is very efficient and streamlined.